 Giving back to our community and helping others is part of who we are.
 We take pride in supporting our state’s needs, not just through monetary donations, but also through the volunteer efforts of individual members of the firm.

 The members of our firm are active in the community at the local, state, and national level.
 We are involved in professional associations, non-profit boards, and non-profit organizations.
 Our outreach is reflected by contributions of time and expertise to numerous organizations.

 Tom Mack, a partner in our Albuquerque office, wisely shares his spare time with the organizations his children are interested in.
-Whether it is attending activities in Boys Scouts of America with his son, Jon, refereeing youth soccer games (with his daughters Courtney and Kaitlin), or volunteering at his children’s schools, Tom is a dedicated volunteer and father.
+Whether it is attending activities in Boys Scouts of America with his son, refereeing youth soccer games with his daughters, or volunteering at his children’s schools, Tom is a dedicated volunteer and father.

 Chandra Manning, our firm administrator, has a variety of interests that keep her busy as a professional and community volunteer.
 Chandra has served as a member of the Board of Directors of the New Mexico Community Development Loan Fund from 2008 to the present.
 This private, tax-exempt organization provides loans, training and business consulting to entrepreneurs, business owners, and non-profit organizations throughout the state of New Mexico and the Navajo Nation in an effort to support low income individuals and their communities to achieve self-reliance and control over their economic destinies.